FranciKZ/KanjiDraw/README.md

 # KanjiDraw
-Android application that helps in learning the Japanese writing system known as kanji through drawing and spaced repetition.
+Mobile app that helps in learning the Japanese writing system known as kanji through drawing and spaced repetition.

+Created with React-Native